It May Not Be Business as Usual, but Engagement Doesn't Have to Suffer

 This content was developed as part of our Business Bites series, a virtual education opportunity sponsored by the Heider College of Business in partnership with the Greater Omaha Chamber.
 Request the full interactive Business Bites session to learn more.

 This blog post was contributed by Cindy Corritore, PhD.
 Dr. Corritore is a professor of business intelligence and analytics at Creighton University’s Heider College of Business.
-For additional information on being online in the workplace, Creighton University offers Master of Science in Business Intelligence and Analytics and Master of Science in Analytics programs.
+For additional information on being online in the workplace, Creighton University offers the Master of Science in Business Analyics program.